Aryna Sabalenka vs. Sofia Kenin: Prediction and Match Betting Odds | China Open

 - Sabalenka is coming off a loss to No. 6-ranked Coco Gauff, 6-2, 3-6, 2-6, in the finals at the US Open.

-- In her last match in the semifinals of the Abierto Guadalajara, Kenin was defeated 5-7, 3-6 versus Caroline Dolehide.
+- Kenin is coming off a 5-7, 3-6 loss at the hands of No. 111-ranked Caroline Dolehide in the semifinals at the Abierto Guadalajara.

-- Through 66 matches over the past year (across all court surfaces), Sabalenka has played 20.9 games per match and won 58.3% of them.
+- Sabalenka has played 66 matches over the past year (across all court surfaces), and 20.9 games per match.

 - In her 41 matches on hard courts over the past 12 months, Sabalenka has played an average of 20.9 games.